DebajyotiGhosh2503/pg_rent/README.md

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-🙂🙂🙂  IN THIS PROJECT A SIMPLE JSON FILE USED AT EARLY STAGE, SO AFTER HOSTING CRUD OPERATION CAN'T BE DONE IN THE FOLLOWING HOSTING LINK. 🙂🙂🙂
+🙂🙂🙂  IN THIS PROJECT A SIMPLE JSON FILE USED FOR DATABASE AT EARLY STAGE, SO AFTER HOSTING CRUD OPERATION CAN'T BE DONE IN THE FOLLOWING HOSTING LINK. 🙂🙂🙂

 🙂🙂🙂 APART FROM THAT EVERY THING WILL WORK AS USUAL. 🙂🙂🙂